-The women also downloaded HulaCopter and Happy Hour Pal.
+The women also downloaded HulaCopter and other last-minute-bargain apps.
 Both offer breaking deals and online discounts.
 HulaCopter is especially good for last-minute visitor attractions like luau tickets or sunset cruises or fishing trips– the vendors want to fill the last few seats and they’ll offer a 75% discount if you can make it in 30 minutes.
 You download the app, sign up for the alerts that you’re interested in, and see what’s available.
 You will get great discounts, and the only question is where you want to go.

 Happy Hour Pal helps you find the island’s best dining & drinking attractions, along with navigating local events like First Friday or live music.
 You may think it’s a new way to get hammered cheap drinks in Waikiki, and it does a fine job.
 However it also offers plenty of detailed menus and last-minute meal deals.
 You can check in or share your experience for extra loyalty points and discounts.
 You’ll be seeing this app at Mainland restaurants & bars in a few months.